sokcryptojacking/SoK/README.md

 ### Analysis

 For our paper, we used the dataset to verify the known techniques, for mostly in-browser cryptojacking malware.
-For example, we used a python script (keyword-search.py) to find the samples and their count for given keywords (e.g., Coinhive).
+For example, we used a python script (keyword-search.py) to find the samples from spesific service providers (e.g., Coinhive).

 ### Contact